The current african underdevelopment is a historical phenomenon. Justify.

 Through these links, The African continent is still being exploited, widening the developent gap even further.

-1.Africans should try technological modification in order to manufacture its own products for consuption and export in order to avoid UNFAIR trade relations.
+1.Africans should invest in technological transformation in order to manufacture its own products for consuption and export, in order to avoid UNFAIR trade relations.

-2. Full utilization of available resources for Africa's developent to avoid dependence on foreign exploitative and tricky loans.
+2. Full utilization of available resources for Africa's developent and avoid dependence on foreign exploitative and tricky loans.

 3.Africa should unite and become 'one' by sharing resources of African Motherland for development of Africans instead of giving them to 'Neo-colonialists' freely leaving majority of Africans in accute poverty.

-4. Avoidance of Political manipulation by avoiding 'misconception of western democracy' which causes chaos in poor Africa.
+4. Avoidance of Political manipulation by avoiding 'misconception of western democracy' which causes chaos in poor African countries.

 5. Africa should put to an end the feeling of inferiority to Europeans, work hard and make critical research on Agriculture, education, mining sector and Rational politics which leads to Social, Political and scientific inventions and discoveries for today and future Generation.